rafosorio/iks-workshop/_docs/cssgrid/cssgrid-home.md

 <a name="top"/>

 We are going to build a very simple HTML widget that will contain a few div tags and include a custom CSS file.
-This exercise is going to help us get familiar with how to use the tools provided to create, package, deploy a widget.
+This exercise is going to help us get familiar with how to use the tools provided to create, package, and deploy a widget.

 ###### 1. Create a new widget